Tuesday, May 1, 2018

 After several hours, we arrive at the following: Mark's great grandmother, Maria, was indeed adopted by Marcellina and Filippo Bottero sometime around 1906.
 The couple were older and already had six children.
 Maria was a step-sister to Andrea and Caterina's father; however, she had emigrated to America before they were born.
 Therefore Andrea, Caterina, and their brother Eugenio only knew Maria as the mysterious aunt who left for America.

-Our bond with Caterina and Andrea grew over those few days in March we spent with them.
+Our bond with Caterina and Andrea grew over those few days in March that we spent with them.
 They wanted to know all about Maria's life in America, and all about her family.
-Together we called Mark's grandmother, Maria’s daughter Lucille, who spoke with Caterina and Andrea for the first time ever, falling fluently into the Piedmontese dialect with even the same Ceva accent had she learned as a little girl from her mother Maria.
+Together we called Mark's grandmother, Maria’s daughter Lucille, who spoke with Caterina and Andrea for the first time ever, falling fluently into the Piedmontese dialect with even the same Ceva accent she had learned as a little girl from her mother Maria.
 Lucille was ecstatic; she talked for hours with her new-found cousins.
 Lucille now had a link to her mother's past.

 Andrea took us to visit the old house in the hills above Ceva, the house that had belonged to his grandparents Filippo and Marcella Bottero, the house that Maria had lived in from when she was six years old until she married Giacomo and left for America.
 The house with its thick stone walls now in ruins, surrounded by tall grass and old fruit trees that Caterina still harvests herself.
 We peek in the doors and windows; the floor and parts of the tile roof now collapsed.
 We try to imagine it as it was in Maria’s time.